LevInteractive/product-calculator/README.md

 There are 2 API ajax requests you'll need to make:

   1. *http://localhost:3030/api/all-products* Retrieves all the products available to the calculator.
+These should show in a dropdown next to the ADD button.
   2. *http://localhost:3030/api/products* Retrieves products that are to be pre-loaded in to the calculator.